kabanero-io/kabanero-pipelines/docs/Curation.md

 ## Update the Kabanero CR to use the new release

 Follow the [configuring a Kabanero CR instance](https://kabanero.io/docs/ref/general/configuration/kabanero-cr-config.html) documentation to configure or deploy a Kabanero instance with the pipeline archive URL obtained in the previous step.
-You will also have to generate the digest of the pipelines archive contained at this URL and specify it in the Kabanero CR.
-Typically a command like sha256sum is used to obtain the digest.
+Then generate the digest of the pipelines archive contained at this URL and specify it in the Kabanero CR.
+Typically, you can use  a command like `sha256sum` to obtain the digest.

-An example is shown below, where the pipelines pulished in the `https://github.com/kabanero-io/kabanero-pipelines/releases/download/0.6.0/default-kabanero-pipelines.tar.gz` archive are associated with each of the stacks that exist in the stack repository.
+See the example below, where the pipelines that are published in the `https://github.com/kabanero-io/kabanero-pipelines/releases/download/0.6.0/default-kabanero-pipelines.tar.gz` archive are associated with each of the stacks that exist in the stack repository.

 ```
 apiVersion: kabanero.io/v1alpha1